tecris/continuous-delivery/README.md

 ## Mini Continuous Delivery with Docker for a basic 2 tier Java EE application

 Showcase for a continuous delivery based on following principles:
- - short lived environments (environments built and destroyed for each iteration  / run = mvn verify)
+ - short lived environments (built and destroyed for each iteration  / run = mvn verify)
- - immutable environments (environemnts built in automated fashion, no manual jobs / touches, hands off :) )
+ - immutable environments (built in automated fashion, no manual jobs / touches, hands off :) )
  - infrastructure as code

 ### Continuous Delivery life-cycle